helloeasy1/worker-pool/README.md

 - **Automatic Backpressure:** The pool naturally applies backpressure when all workers are saturated, preventing unbounded queue growth and system overload.
 - **Graceful vs. Abrupt Shutdown:** Choose between two shutdown strategies: `StopWait()` to finish all queued tasks, or `Stop()` to terminate quickly, completing only in-flight tasks.
 - **Concurrency Safe:** Designed from the ground up to be safe for concurrent use and rigorously tested with the Go race detector.
+- **Panic Recovery:** Each worker is equipped with a panic recovery mechanism.
+If a submitted task panics, the pool logs the error and stack trace, then continues processing other tasks.
+This ensures the entire application remains stable and does not crash due to faulty user code.
 - **100% Test Coverage:** Every line of code is covered by deterministic unit and integration tests, ensuring reliability.

 ## Performance Highlights